|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During the morning of on November 2, 1943, lightly damaged and during the Battle of Empress Augusta Bay and withdrew to Simpson Harbor off Rabaul.
 During the 5th Air Force "Black Tuesday" attack against Rabaul, Haguro was undamaged during the raid.
 A B-25 Mitchell from the 3rd Bomb Group photograhed Haguro at low level.

 PARTIAL LISTOn June 19, 1944 she survived the Battle of the Philippine Sea.
-On 23 October – on 25 October 1944 she took light damage during the Battle of Leyte Gulf, including damage to the No. 2 turret.

 From only 6,000 yards between 0114 until 0202 the British destroyers open fire from all sides, and claim both gun and torpedo hits.
 Haguro returns fire hitting HMS Saumarez with an 200mm shell.
 Haguro was hit by gunfire and three Mark IX torpedoes, began to slow down and took a 30-degrees list to port.
 At 0232, Haguro sank bow first 55 miles west-south-west of Penang.
 900 men die in the sinking including Vice Admiral Hashimoto and Rear Admiral Sugiura, posthumously promoted Vice Admiral.